 But Motion feels like home to us because it feels like we've both moved forward and evolved at a similar rate.
 In the same way we can hopefully still challenge things with our bookings, people can also come into the venue and think "oh shit, stuff has changed"; you know, there's maybe a balcony been built, a new light rigging installed.

 I like to think we share a common ground of trying to push things forward and not rest on our laurels too much.
 And while both parties are doing that, I don't see any reason why it wouldn't be our home for hopefully a long time to come.

 And is that how Sequences Festival came about as well – part of that mutual growth for both brands?

 Sequences for us was actually more of a knee-jerk reaction to what we saw at the time… a lot of quite safe festivals which were a little bit too 'bright lights and glitter'.
-Which is cool, and no disrespect to any of those kind of festival going on.
+Which is cool, and no disrespect to any of those kind of festivals going on.
 But Sequences isn't We Are FSTVL – it's an urban setting, and there's as much attention put onto soundsystems as there is into acts.

 Precisely – bringing in the likes of RC1 shows that you guys really do mean business…

 Yeah, and in our first year Mungo's HiFi filled that same space as well.